eckelmeckel/paper-secura/README.md

 This repository contains the code and data referred to in the paper.

-## Querying the VirusTotal Database
+## Querying the VirusTotal Database with Linux IMA Logs

 The VirusTotal database can be queried for vulnerabilities of binary executables based on a hash value.
 For that purpose, it provides a REST API (<https://www.virustotal.com/api/v3/>).